-On 2nd June 1953, the Coronation of Queen Elizabeth II took place, and the whole country joined in celebration.
+Sixty years ago, on the 2nd June 1953, the coronation of Queen Elizabeth II took place and the whole country joined in celebration.

 But that didn’t stop people all over the country holding parties in the decorated streets of their towns and cities, and in London the roads were packed with people waiting to see the processions that took place.

 The massed London crowds refused to be down-hearted by the weather, and most of them had spent the night before on the crowded pavements, waiting for this special day to begin.